Scholarships, grants, financial aid, monthly payment plan, credit card payments and more!

 Academics at Trinity College Dublin Partnership

-You can apply to up to four departments at Trinity, and you must apply to a minimum of two.
+You can apply to up to six departments at Trinity, and you must apply to a minimum of two.
 If you list a department, you should plan on taking at least one course in that department.
 The course preference form is not a registration form; while you will be provisionally accepted to departments, you will not officially register for courses until after you arrive at Trinity College Dublin.
-You should discuss your course selections with your acemic adisor at your home institution and have several backup choices in mind.
+You should discuss your course selections with your academic advisor at your home institution and have several backup choices in mind.

 At Trinity College Dublin, a semester course load is 30 ECTS (equivalent to 15 US semester credit hours).
 Individual departments at Trinity reserve the right to designate full course loads that are greater than the standard ECTS.
 Check with your departments and with your home institution during registration to ensure you are meeting the full course load requirements of each.